librajay99/Final-Project/README.md

 TEAM:
 ->JAY JARIWALA: I did the coding, built the circuit and wrote half of the Read Me file.
--> SAAD SHEIKH: Built the circuit and wrote the other half of the Read Me file.
+-> MOHAMAD SAAD SHAIKH: Built the circuit and wrote the other half of the Read Me file.

 CREDITS:
 	HARSH SHARMA TECHNICALS = For third party android application link and source code for the circuit.